 Additional studies on the effect of T. gondii on neurotransmitters being carried out in cell cultures in our laboratory have shown a differential effect of different strains on neurotransmitter-related gene expression.8 Toxoplasma infection also has effects on the expression of a number of other genes in neural cell cultures and in experimentally infected mice.

-Effects of T. gondii infection on GABA and other neurotransmitters
+Effects of T. gondii infection on GABA, glutamate and other neurotransmitters

 Good reviews of the effects of T. gondii on neurotransmitters can be found in Fabiani et al.12